apollo

 About Insulin Degludec

-Try not to stop taking Insulin Degludec of your own.
+Inform your doctor if you are allergic to Insulin Degludec.
+Do not take Insulin Degludec if you have any low blood glucose levels, kidney, liver, or heart problems, or problems with alcohol or other prescription or recreational drugs.
+Try not to stop receiving Insulin Degludec of your own.
 Let your doctor know about this, as it may cause withdrawal symptoms.
-Do not take Insulin Degludec if you have any low blood glucose levels, kidney, liver, or heart problems, or problems with alcohol or other prescription recreational drugs.
-Along with Insulin Degludec, you should take a healthy diet, do regular exercise, and maintain weight as advised by your doctor.
-Insulin Degludec is a cold chain medicine, and so it has to be stored in the refrigerator between 2-8 degrees Celsius else its efficiency might get lost.
-Do not store in the freezer of the fridge.
+Insulin Degludec is a cold chain medicine, and so it must be stored in the refrigerator between 2-8 degrees Celsius, or else its efficiency might get lost.
+Do not store in the freezer or the fridge.

 Uses of Insulin Degludec